Day of Independence: Plot

-A young baseball player faces the tragic circumstances of the internment of 110,000 Americans of Japanese ancestry during World War II.
-Set in a relocation camp in 1943, Day of Independence chronicles a family torn apart by a forced, unjust incarceration, a father's decision that challenges his son, and ultimately his son's triumph through courage, sacrifice and the All-American game of baseball.
+Set in a relocation camp in 1943, "Day of Independence" tells the story of a young baseball player facing the tragic circumstances of the internment of 110,000 Americans of Japanese ancestry during World War II.
+The narrative follows a family torn apart by forced and unjust incarceration, highlighting a father's decision that challenges his son.
+Ultimately, the story unfolds with the son's triumph through courage, sacrifice, and the backdrop of the All-American game of baseball.